 Try Lucky Lane on Catherine Street, an eclectic thrift store with second-hand clothes, up-cycled furniture, plants, arts and crafts.

 On the city’s outskirts there’s the Crescent Shopping Centre, the biggest and most successful shopping complex outside of Dublin.
 That’s not all; there’s the Jetland Shopping Centre, Childer’s Road Retail Park, the Parkway Shopping Centre and Retail Park, and many more competitively priced shopping centres.
 Spoiled for choice really!

-Fact is, there’s far too much to tell about ‘Sporting Limerick’ in this space but here goes: from the hallowed Thomond Park Stadium – the home of the legendary Munster rugby, to the Gaelic Grounds - you are in a city that offers you pretty much everything you need to satisfy your sporting interests summer through to winter.
+Fact is, there’s far too much to tell about ‘Sporting Limerick’ in this space but here goes: from the home of All Ireland Champions, the Gaelic Grounds, to the hallowed Thomond Park Stadium – the home ground of the legendary Munster rugby - you are in a city that offers you pretty much everything you need to satisfy your sporting interests summer through to winter.

 Limerick FC soccer team has returned to its spiritual home in the Markets Field and just returned to top flight football.

 There’s Limerick Racecourse, host of the Student Race Days, the Limerick Greyhound Stadium, the UL Sports Arena with its multi-purpose state of the art facility; the Delta Indoor Sports Arena, outdoor all-weather pitches, various tennis clubs – you name it, Limerick has it!

 Have you ever wondered what the attraction of golf was…well Limerick has a public golf course at Rathbane on the southern outskirts of the city.
 With green fees starting from €10, it’s difficult to beat.